-This article describes the most common methods of paying for home improvements, such as paying cash or taking out a loan, including which options work best for which people.
+Below are the most common methods of paying for home improvements, such as paying cash or taking out a loan, including which options work best for which people.

-Some homeowners have saved up enough cash pay for the home improvement project outright.
+Some homeowners save up enough cash to pay for a home improvement project outright.
 By avoiding financing altogether, you don't pay finance charges or interest, which can save a bundle of money.
-In addition, since you don't use your home as collateral for paying back a loan, there is no risk of losing your home to foreclosure.
+In addition, because you don't use your home as collateral for paying back a loan, you don't risk losing your home to foreclosure.

 With an unsecured personal loan, you borrow money without using your home as collateral.
-That means that if you fail to pay, your home is not at risk for foreclosure.
+So, if you fail to pay, your home isn't at risk of foreclosure.
 Some lucky homeowners can get personal loans from family members.
 Banks offer unsecured personal loans as well, but usually for small sums of money (for example, under $10,000).
-Beware of payday loans or personal loans offered by non-banks -- many have exorbitant interest rates.
+Beware of payday loans or personal loans offered by non-banks because many have exorbitant interest rates.
 These lenders also sometimes charge high origination and other fees.

 A home equity loan is a loan that uses your house as collateral, just like your primary mortgage.
 With a home equity loan, you borrow against the value of your home less the amount of the existing mortgage (in other words, the equity).
-The borrowed amount is fixed, which makes it a good option if you are financing a one-time project.
+The borrowed amount is fixed, which makes it a good option if you're financing a one-time project.
 The interest rate is also fixed, which can be advantageous if you think interest rates will rise over the life of the loan.
-Another plus: The interest you pay on a home equity loan used for home improvements is tax deductible (up to $1 million).
+Another plus: The interest you pay on a home equity loan used for home improvements could be tax-deductible.

-With many home equity loans, you will have to pay closing costs.
-And, as with any loan secured by your home, you risk foreclosure if you cannot make the payments.
-To learn more about home equity loans and how to choose one, see Nolo's article Home Equity Loan Basics.
+With many home equity loans, you'll have to pay closing costs.
+And, as with any loan secured by your home, you risk foreclosure if you can't make the payments.

 Like a home equity loan, a home equity line of credit (HELOC) uses your home as collateral to guarantee payment.
-A HELOC functions like a revolving line of credit -- you can withdraw various amounts of money over time up to a certain maximum.
+A HELOC functions like a revolving line of credit; you can withdraw various amounts of money over time up to a specific maximum.
 The maximum you can withdraw is based upon the available equity in your home.

 HELOCs work well if you have a long-term project or will need funds for additional home improvements in the future.
 The interest rate for a HELOC is usually variable, which means it can start low but climb higher if the prime rate rises.
 Like home equity loans, the interest you pay on a HELOC is sometimes tax-deductible.
 Note that you may deduct mortgage interest of any type only if you itemize your personal deductions on IRS Schedule A. If you don't itemize, the home equity loan and HELOC interest deduction won't benefit you.

 Some employer 401(k) plans allow you to borrow money to pay for home improvements.
 Rates are usually low and you don't have to pay fees or qualify for a loan.

-However, if you leave your job you'll have to pay the balance in full or pay large withdrawal penalties and taxes.
-You will also be on the hook for penalties and taxes if you don't pay the full sum within five years.
+But if you leave your job you'll have to pay the balance in full or pay large withdrawal penalties and taxes.
+You'll also be on the hook for penalties and taxes if you don't pay the full sum within five years.
 In addition, experts warn that, although you pay the loan back to the account, when all is said and done you'll have less in your retirement account than if you hadn't withdrawn the money.

 Title 1 loans are offered by banks but insured by the federal government.
-They're meant to help you finance light-to-moderate rehabilitation projects on your property, or the construction of nonresidential buildings.
+They're meant to help you finance light-to-moderate rehabilitation projects on a property or the construction of nonresidential buildings.
 Like home equity loans and HELOCs, you use your home as collateral and pay interest and closing costs.
-However, the difference is that Title 1 loans do not require that the homeowner have equity in the home.
-There are some limits in this program -- you can't get a Title 1 loan for nonessential, luxury items (like swimming pools) and the maximum loan amount for a single family home is $25,000.
-To learn more about Title 1 loans, including how to find a lender that offers Title 1 loans, visit the U.S. Department of Housing and Urban Development's website at www.hud.gov (click "Topic Areas," "Home Improvements," and "HUD's property improvement loan.")
+However, the difference is that Title 1 loans don't require that the homeowner have equity in the home.

 Most experts warn against getting financing from your contractor or using a lender recommended by your contractor.
-Some shady contractors get deals from sub-prime lenders that are loaded with hidden costs and fees.
+Some shady contractors get deals from subprime lenders that are loaded with hidden costs and fees.
 It's best to negotiate the project's price with your contractor and then get financing on your own.
-(To learn how to choose a contractor and draw up a solid home improvement contract, see Nolo's article Hiring a Contractor for Home Improvements.)